anees-hill/plotsrv/README.md

 When `daily_import_status()` is called, it returns the same object as usual and also publishes that object to the plotsrv server.

-You can also publish directly with `publish_view()` when you already have an object:
+You can also use `publish_view()` when you want to publish an explicit object directly:

 ```python
 # demo_pipeline.py